 After receiving your application and fees, the Wyoming Department of Insurance will send you a fingerprinting packet for the state’s Criminal History Record Check.
 Process and submit your fingerprints according to the instructions in the packet.

 Applications will not be fully processed until your fingerprints have been received and processed.
-Your license will be issued once the Department receives your background report and determined you meet all requirements and are fit for licensing.
+Your license will be issued once the Department receives your background report and has determined you meet all requirements and are fit for licensing.

 You can check to see if your Wyoming Adjuster License has been issued through Sircon.